Do you want to get marijuana seeds in New York?

 #6.
 When will be recreational marijuana legalized in NY?

-Last year in 2020, the state Governor Cuomo pushed for statewide legalization of recreational marijuana although due to COVID-19, it got delayed and was supposed to again prioritize in 2021.
+Last year in 2021, the state Governor Cuomo pushed for statewide legalization of recreational marijuana although due to COVID-19, it got delayed and was supposed to again be prioritized in 2022.
 Still, we can’t predict the future!

 Upcoming Time of Cannabis in New York